emnify/product-docs/docs/events/getting-started.md

 ---
 title: Getting started
-description: Learn the basics and structure of emnify events.
+description: Learn the basics and structure of emnify events
 ---

 # Getting started with events